 Motor Vehicle Safety

-• Buckle up!
-Ensure all occupants are also properly seat belted before driving.
+Buckle Up!
+Ensure that the driver and all passengers are properly seat belted before driving.

 • Focus on driving and the road: Ignore distractions while driving, such as the use of a hand-held cell phone or watching videos while driving.